Codecademy/docs/content/javascript/concepts/dates/dates.md

 |              Short Date               | `new Date("YYYY-MM-DD")` / `new Date("YYYY/MM/DD")` |
 |               Long Date               | `new Date("Mon DD YYYY")` ( or `"DD Month YYYY"`)   |

-With regards to ISO dates:
+With regard to ISO dates:

 - It is the only format that is strictly enforced while the others may vary in functionality depending on the browser.
 - "YYYY-MM-DD" or "YYYY/MM/DD" is the preferred format.
 - In the output, the `T` separates the the date from the time while the `Z` represents the UTC timezone.
 - Existing dates can be converted to ISO with the [`.toISOString()`](https://www.codecademy.com/resources/docs/javascript/dates/toisostring) method.

-With regards to short dates:
+With regard to short dates:

-- It is best practice to use leading zeroes when referring to single-digit calendar days.
+- It is best practice to use leading zeros when referring to single-digit calendar days.
 - If using "YYYY-MM-DD" returns `NaN` the alternative format "YYYY/MM/DD" should be tested (and vice versa).

-With regards to long dates:
+With regard to long dates:

 - The day and month can be in any order.
 - The month can either be abbreviated ("Mar") or written in full ("March").